-Families can also sightsee on the Ogunquit Trolley, which plans to resume regular service in the future.
-For more incredible views, stroll the famous Marginal Way, a mile-long scenic cliff walk through picturesque vistas, historic mansions, and private beaches.
+Families can also sightsee on the Ogunquit Trolley.
+Then, for more incredible views, stroll the famous Marginal Way, a mile-long scenic cliff walk through picturesque vistas, historic mansions, and private beaches.
 Eventually, you’ll come upon the small fishing village of Perkins Cove.
 Explore its quaint shops, restaurants, and cafes.
 Known for past performances such as Kinky Boots, families can also visit the Ogunquit Playhouse.
-With live musical performances during the summer and a designated Kids Theather Program, you’re bound to find some entertainment your little ones will enjoy!
+With live musical performances during the summer and a designated Kids Theater Program, you’re bound to find some entertainment your little ones will enjoy!

 There are so many things to do in Ogunquit with kids!
 If you have extra time on your vacation, consider visiting the Ogunquit Museum of American Art, taking a Finestkind Scenic Cruise, or heading to Footbridge Beach.
-We also recommend taking a day trip to nearby Cape Neddick, another one of the best places to visit in Maine with kids this summer!
+We also recommend taking a day trip to nearby Cape Neddick, another of the best places to visit in Maine with kids this summer!

-Then, you’ll find nearly three miles of soft white sand at Goose Rocks Beach.
+Then, you’ll find nearly three miles of soft white sand at Goose Rocks Beach (note: there’s no lifeguard here).
 Sprawl out and enjoy a day of sun, swimming, and seashell hunting!
-(Note: there’s no lifeguard.)
 Mother’s Beach has a fun playground next to it, with chances to spot fish and other marine life at low tide.
 If you’d prefer a low-key experience, visit the sand-and-pebble Arundel Beach, also known as Colony Beach.
 Or, take a Kylie’s Chance Tour to see the city’s best sights, like on a lobster tour.
 Kids can also explore Kennebunkport’s streetcars at The Seashore Trolley Museum.
 End your day with ice cream at Rococo Ice Cream, choosing from countless original flavors.

 Where to Stay in Kennebunkport with Kids

 Now that you’ve learned the best things to do in Kennebunkport with kids, you should find a place to stay.
-Try the Nonantum Resort, located on the riverfront just a short way from Dock Square.
+Try the Nonantum Resort, on the riverfront just a short way from Dock Square.
 Just a mile from Dock Square and Kennebunk Beach, The Lodge On The Cove, Kennebunkport Resort Collection features an outdoor pool, and summer fun like movie nights, lawn games, and bonfires.

 Hikers can also visit the Wells Reserve at Laudholm, featuring 7 miles of trails through fields, forests, and salt marshes.
 This, alongside a self-guided tour at The Rachel Carson National Wildlife Refuge, will be a perfect opportunity to spot birds and other wildlife.
 Or, enjoy fresh fruits and vegetables or homemade sweets at Chase Farms.
-Wells is also known as the “Antiquing Capital Of The World,” with 25 antique shops conveniently located along Route 1.
-Go shopping, then visit The Wells Auto Museum to see vintage motorcycles, arcade games, and other memorabilia.
-Of course, remember to visit Wonder Fountain Fun Park for mini-golf, go-karting, and more!

-York, another one of the best places to visit in Maine with kids this summer, should be your family’s next stop.Located near the state’s southern tip, this resort town is a popular summer getaway.
+York, another one of the best places to visit in Maine with kids this summer, should be your family’s next stop.
+This resort town is located near the state’s southern tip and is a popular summer getaway.
 Spend time sunbathing, strolling the shore, or trying water sports on Long Sands Beach.
 It also provides fantastic views of the Cape Neddick Nubble Lighthouse, one of the most photographed lighthouses in Maine.
 Since it’s located offshore on a tiny islet, you can’t get up close, but even seeing it from a short distance is worth the trip at sunset.

 Where to Stay in York with Kids

 As one of the best places to visit in Maine with kids, York won’t disappoint you when it comes to family-friendly accommodations.
 Book your stay at The Lighthouse Inn & Carriage House, a casual hotel with an outdoor pool.
 It’s also only a 3-minute walk to Long Sands Beach.
-The York Harbor Inn is near York’s best attractions like the Nubble Lighthouse and York’s Wild Kingdom.
-Stage Neck Inn is further south, set on a rocky peninsula next to York Harbor Beach.
+The York Harbor Inn is near York’s best attractions, like the Nubble Lighthouse and York’s Wild Kingdom.
+Finally, Stage Neck Inn is further south, set on a rocky peninsula next to York Harbor Beach.
 Kids will love splashing in the outdoor pool during the summer!

-Crescent Beach State Parkboasts one of the nicest beaches in the area, with a nearby parking lot, bathroom facilities, and a mile-long shoreline.
+Crescent Beach State Park boasts one of the nicest beaches in the area, with a nearby parking lot, bathroom facilities, and a mile-long shoreline.
 Of course, you can’t leave Cape Elizabeth without seeing one of its many lighthouses.
 Two Lights Park is a popular place to bring a picnic lunch and relax, named for its view of nearby twin lighthouses.
 A little bit off the beaten path, the Cape Elizabeth Light is also worth visiting.
 You can see it from a distance along the beautiful, rocky coastline, and even explore the area’s nearby walking trails afterward.
-Visit the famous Fort Williams Park to see the Portland Head Light, Maine’s oldest lighthouse!
+Finally, visit the famous Fort Williams Park to see the Portland Head Light, Maine’s oldest lighthouse!

 Where to Stay in Cape Elizabeth with Kids

-You won’t have to look far for kid-friendly accomodations near Cape Elizabeth.
-Just a seven-minute walk from Crescent Beach, we suggest theInn By The Sea, which has a seasonal activities program for kids and adults alike.
+You won’t have to look far for kid-friendly accommodations near Cape Elizabeth.
+Just a seven-minute walk from Crescent Beach, we suggest the Inn by the Sea, which has a seasonal activities program for kids and adults alike.

 In South Portland, you’ll also find Willard Beach, a small sand and pebble beach perfect for swimming.
 If you want a bigger, sandier beach experience, head south to Old Orchard Beach.
 Families can stroll down the pier to browse shops, collect shells along the shore, and relax in a scenic setting.
-Kids will also get a real thrill from a visit to nearbyPalace Playland, a seasonal amusement park offering fun for all ages.
+Kids will also get a real thrill from a visit to nearby Palace Playland, a seasonal amusement park offering fun for all ages.
 Afterward, explore the Old Orchard Main Street to grab a bite to eat and maybe even a souvenir.

 A trip to Maine would be incomplete without stopping in Portland!
 As one of the state’s most populous cities, many families seeking a laid-back experience spend their summer vacations in Portland.
-Families should definitely take a Maine Lobster Boat Tour, available through vendors such asLucky Catch Cruises, Rocky Bottom Tours, and Casco Bay Custom Charters.
+Families should definitely take a Maine Lobster Boat Tour, available through vendors such as Lucky Catch Cruises, Rocky Bottom Tours, and Casco Bay Custom Charters.
 Kids can learn more about Maine, see how lobster is caught, and even taste some for themselves!
-Fishing lovers can also take a trip to nearby Cliff Island, accessible via the Casco Bay Island ferryfrom Portland’s harbor.
+Fishing lovers can also take a trip to nearby Cliff Island, accessible via the Casco Bay Island ferry from Portland’s harbor.